 \section{Abstract}

-We find a simple representation for the limit distribution of the joint degree counts in proportional attachment random graphs and provide optimal rates of convergence to these limits.
+We study the joint degree counts in linear preferential attachment random graphs and find a simple representation for the limit distribution in infinite sequence space.
+We show weak convergence with respect to the~$p$-norm topology for appropriate~$p$ and also provide optimal rates of convergence of the finite dimensional distributions.
 The results hold for models with any general initial seed graph and any fixed number of initial outgoing edges per vertex; we generate non-tree graphs using both a lumping and a sequential rule.
-Optimal rates of convergence to the maximum of the degrees are also derived.
+Convergence of the order statistics and optimal rates of convergence to the maximum of the degrees is also established.

 \textbf{Keywords:} Preferential attachment random graph; multicolor P\'olya urns, distributional approximation.